 Conclusion

-In this article, you learned about ETL tools, their benefits, and also how AWS Glue Data Catalog helps in storing the metadata and working with it.
-Why create all these configurations and connections when you can use an ETL tool that manages its metadata on its own.
+In this article, you learned about ETL tools, their benefits, and how AWS Glue Data Catalog helps store and work with metadata.
+Why create all these configurations and connections when you can use an ETL tool that manages its metadata independently?

 Share your experience of working with AWS Glue Data Catalog in the comments section below!